 Driving during a storm

-You should also be mindful of large puddles and standing water during heavy rain and flooding, as they can be deeper than you think.
+You should also be mindful of large puddles and standing water during heavy rain and flooding, as they can be deeper than they look.
 If in doubt, turn back.
 If your car’s engine cuts out after driving through deep water, do not try to restart it, as you could damage the engine.

 Breakdown over with the RAC